 Fausto Coppi was the first to the top in 1953 in a race winning move.
 There’s a monument to him on the climb and the high point of the Giro is called the Cima Coppi, the Coppi summit.
 The images of him climbing in between walls of snow live on today and are often recreated when the race passes in modern times.

 Cancellations are a feature as much as participations.
-The cold weather means snow and the race has been prevented from crossing in the past and it almost happened last year.
+The cold weather means snow and the race has been prevented from crossing in the past and it almost happened in 2012.
 In 1984 Laurent Fignon was ready to ambush Franceso Moser on the big mountain stage but the organisers cited poor conditions only the Frenchman protested and claimed it was a ruse to help home rider Moser win the race.
 Fignon seems to have been vindicated by journalists who drove over to verify the climb but over the years this climb has not been a regular in the Giro.
-Last year we saw the Giro close to abandoning the stage.

 On a normal day

 Things are never normal at 2,750 metres.
-Snow means the road is closed today and won’t open until May.
-The ski season is on now and the Stelvio is part of the Ortler ski area.
+Snow means the road is closed for half the year and opens in May, otherwise it’s accessible by ski lift as part of the Ortler ski area.
 The road season is really from late May to early October.
 Once you get into June the pass welcomes of cyclists testing themselves on this special road.
-Many are Italians but there’s a large share of Germans too riding brands you don’t see elsewhere like Simplon or Red Bull.
+Many are Italians but there’s a large share of Germans too riding brands you don’t see elsewhere, like Simplon or Red Bull.
 The Germans don’t just come to pedal, most seem to ride this by motorbike and the valley echoes to the roar of unrestricted sports bikes as their riders exploit the hairpin bends.
 This can frustrate, the road is open to all and no doubt locals get sick of cyclists weaving up the road and pretending to be a falcon on the way down but the motorbikes do go fast and spoil the mountain peace.
 Many motorists also drive up for the view and many eye the cyclist with curiosity: why did you ride up?

 Say Stelvio to many in Italy and they’ll say formaggio because it’s a type of cheese commonly sold in supermarkets across Italy.
 Stelvio DOP is also known by the German label, Stilfser and the Stelvio pass is also known by its German name Stilfserjoch although cycling speaks Italian thanks to the Giro so it’s always Stelvio for us.

 As well as location, timing matters as the weather needs to be good.
 Don’t go before June as the snow is a risk.
-On 31 August the road will be closed to all traffic except cyclists.
+There’s usually a day in August when the road is closed to all traffic except cyclists.

 Bormio is scenic enough and has many cycle-friendly hotels with safe storage for your bike.
 Look for a family-run place and be sure to dine on pizzoccheri which are squares of wholemeal pasta and bresaola, cured beef sausage that’s sliced finely, a rich source of iron to help you cope with the mountains above.